-Mayor Taylor holds a public office hour at City Hall on Thursdays between 11 a.m. and noon in the City Council Office (Room 200) on the upper level of City Hall.
+Mayor Taylor holds a public office hour at City Hall on Thursdays from 10-11 a.m. in the Mayor's Office near Council Chambers on the upper level of City Hall.
 Appointments to meet with Mayor Taylor are not necessary.
 For more information, contact the Office of City Management at 586-446-2305.

 Michael C. Taylor was elected to his 1st term on the Sterling Heights City Council in 2009.
 In both 2011 and 2013, he was re-elected with the highest number of votes, earning him the position of Mayor Pro Tem.
 Following the passing of former Mayor Notte, Michael was confirmed and sworn-in as Mayor of Sterling Heights in December 2014.
 Mayor Taylor was elected as Sterling Heights Mayor in 2015 and 2017 elections.

 A lifelong resident of Macomb County, Michael and his wife Christina, moved to Sterling Heights after he graduated from the Wayne State University Law School.
 Prior to earning his law degree, Michael earned his Bachelor of Arts in Economics from Kalamazoo College, in Kalamazoo, Michigan.
 While at Kalamazoo College, he studied as a foreign exchange student in Oaxaca, Mexico.
 He is also a graduate of Lutheran High School North in Macomb Township.